guigolab/FA-nf/README.md

     mysqldata = "${baseDir}/mysql/"
     # If using the wrapper below, where MySQL instance logs will be stored
     mysqllog = "${baseDir}/tmp/"
-    # If using the wrapper below, which Singularity image will be used
+    # If using the wrapper below, which Singularity/Docker image will be used
-    mysqlimg = "/software/bi/biocore_tools/git/singularity/mariadb-10.3.simg"
+    mysqlimg = "docker://library/mariadb:10.3"
 ```

 **Note**: when running a different analysis, take care to use a different ```dbname``` for avoiding unexpected problems.